DevonMorris/dotfiles/README.md

 sudo systemctl enable multi-user.target --force sudo systemctl set-default multi-user.target
 ```
+This obviously only works for distros with SystemD support.
 Now, when the computer boots, log into tty and i3 will automatically start (This is due to a line in my `.zshrc`).

-## Sway
-Recently on my Macbook Pro 12,1 I've been using Wayland+Sway to get deal with the HiDPI retina monitor.
-I have done my best to mimic my i3 config in every way.
-So the keybindings (and colors) should be essentially the same.